technikate/wsa-labs/_posts/2023-04-01-SQL-injection-lab-1.md

   Solution to Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
 ---

-The following is a solution to the lab titled "Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data".
+The following is a solution to the [PortSwigger Web Security](https://portswigger.net/web-security) lab titled ["Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data"](https://portswigger.net/web-security/sql-injection/lab-retrieve-hidden-data).

 Access the lab.
 From the Home page, navigate to one of the shop categories.
 (For this solution, the category is Accessories.)